BabylonJS/Documentation/content/start/chap5/hills.md

 video-content:
 ---

-# Getting Started - Distant Hills
+# Introduction - Distant Hills

 ## Distant Hills
 We want to set the village in a valley.
 It would be possible to create hills from meshes, however there is another way to add vertical height to a ground mesh.
 This is achieved using a height map which uses shades of gray to determine the height of the ground.
 White areas are the highest parts and black the lowest.